 361.4 Accident Reporting

-All accidents involving personal injury and/or property damage/loss either on campus or at campus programs located off site shall be reported to Risk Management, Environmental Health & Safety.
-Traffic accidents, criminal activity, or serious bodily injury/property damage shall be reported directly to University Police, who will in turn notify the RMEH&S office.
+All accidents involving personal injury and/or property damage/loss either on campus or at campus programs located off site shall be reported to Risk Management and Environmental Health & Safety.
+Traffic accidents, criminal activity, or serious bodily injury/property damage shall be reported directly to University Police, who will in turn notify Risk Management.

 361.4.1 Automobile Accidents While On University Business

-Employees involved in vehicle accidents while on official University business shall file a “Vehicle Accident Report” (as required by the State of California automobile liability program) with the RMEH&S office within 24 hours after the accident.
-The employee’s supervisor shall be responsible for completing a “Review of State Driver Accident” report and submitting it to Risk Management, Environmental Health & Safety.
+Employees involved in vehicle accidents involving state owned/rented or personal vehicles while on official University business shall file a “Vehicle Accident Report” (as required by the State of California automobile liability program) with Risk Management within 24 hours after the accident.
+The employee’s supervisor shall be responsible for completing a “Review of State Driver Accident” report and submitting it to Risk Management.

 361.4.2 Employee Accidents

 Employees who are injured or become ill because of their job shall immediately report the injury or illness to their supervisor.
-Supervisors shall provide the employee with an “Employee’s Claim for Worker’s Compensation Benefits” form and process the form as directed by Risk Management, Environmental Health & Safety.
+Supervisors shall provide the employee with an “Employee’s Claim for Worker’s Compensation Benefits” form and process the form as directed by Environmental Health & Safety.

 361.4.3 Student and Visitor Accidents

-Faculty and staff responsible for activities, equipment, facilities, programs and services shall initially report all accidents resulting in personal injury to students and/or visitors which occur either on campus (e.g., classrooms, laboratories) or off site at campus programs (e.g., field trips, Swanton Pacific Ranch) to RMEH&S within 24 hours.
+Faculty and staff responsible for activities, equipment, facilities, programs and services shall initially report all accidents resulting in personal injury to students and/or visitors which occur either on campus (e.g., classrooms, laboratories) or off site at campus programs (e.g., field trips, Swanton Pacific Ranch) to Risk Management within 24 hours.
 Students and/or visitors shall be responsible for filing an accident report when they are involved in an accident on campus that results in personal injury or property damage that is not part of a campus activity (e.g., trip and fall while walking to class) as soon as possible but within five working days of the incident.

 361.4.4 Property Damage

-Faculty and staff responsible for activities, equipment, facilities, programs, and services shall report all university property damage and/or loss which occurs either on campus or off site at campus programs (e.g., Swanton Pacific Ranch) to RMEH&S as soon as possible but within five working days of the incident.
+Faculty and staff responsible for activities, equipment, facilities, programs, and services shall report all university property damage and/or loss which occurs either on campus or off site at campus programs (e.g., Swanton Pacific Ranch) to Risk Management as soon as possible but within five working days of the incident.

 361.5 Indemnification

-RMEH&S shall develop indemnification standards for the University’s use in agreements, contracts, and memoranda of understanding.
+Risk Management shall develop indemnification standards for the University’s use in agreements, contracts, and memoranda of understanding.

 361.5.1 Officers and Employees